 Who are the First Nations, Métis and Inuit Peoples?

 As a newcomer to Canada, you may be looking forward to learning all about your new home.
-Our story begins with the Indigenous peoples of Turtle Island; which was the first name for what we now call North America.
+Our story begins with the Indigenous peoples and their traditional territories, in what we now call North America.

-The terms Indigenous and Aboriginal peoples are often used interchangeably and refer to the first caretakers and inhabitants of Turtle Island.
+The terms Indigenous and Aboriginal peoples are often used interchangeably and refer to the first caretakers and inhabitants of, what some groups call, Turtle Island.
 Indigenous peoples are diverse, and cannot be reduced to a single group experience.
 Indigenous peoples each have unique histories, distinct languages, cultural practices, and spiritual beliefs.

 Today, more than 1.67 million people in Canada identify themselves as Indigenous and the Canadian Constitution recognizes three groups: